MagmeticForce/Math_Writer/README.md

     * . is .
     * Shift is Shift.
 Use it to do "Shift + Arrows" to pan/scroll, or use it while in Regular Keyboard Mode.
 * BOTTOM ROW
-    * Alt switches to Regular Keyboard Mode, where you can type letters instead of placing math symbols.
+    * Left Alt switches to Regular Keyboard Mode, where you can type letters instead of placing math symbols.
 You can also place symbols such as !, @, #, etc in this mode too just like you would if you were typing like usual.
     * Arrow keys move the cursor.
 Use "Shift + Arrow Keys" to scroll/pan

 Pleas note that the following keys are not supported in Regular Keyboard Mode: